-- 68. As already mentioned, the issue of parliamentary control is closely linked to the above issue, in that increasing governmental control will, with present parliamentary mechanisms, probably mean a strengthening of parliamentary control. - 69.
-Globalisation and regionalisation mean that issues previously perceived by parliaments as being within domestic affairs, are now being, in practice, decided by international negotiations where there is often a lack of openness/transparency, limited or no possibility of participation through representatives chosen directly by the people, and a lack of accountability for the end result.
-It is often impossible to say whether better results have been achieved.28 Imposing accountability is more difficult, as all participants will have an interest in reaching relatively ambiguous decisions, so limiting their political responsibility.
-As negotiations must be conducted confidentially, non-elected diplomats increase their power.
-And flexibility decreases, because everything is based on a series of interlinked compromises.
-Finally, the distance between the voter and international problems is perceived as large.29 - 70.
-At the same time, at least for EU states, parliaments can get more to say over foreign policy issues which might previously have been regarded as a matter largely or wholly for the government.
+69. As already mentioned, the issue of parliamentary control is closely linked to the above issue, in that increasing governmental control will, with present parliamentary mechanisms, probably mean a strengthening of parliamentary control.

+70. Globalisation and regionalisation mean that issues previously perceived by parliaments as being within domestic affairs, are now being, in practice, decided by international negotiations where there is often a lack of openness/transparency, limited or no possibility of participation through representatives chosen directly by the people, and a lack of accountability for the end result.
+It is often impossible to say whether better results have been achieved.
+Imposing accountability is more difficult, as all participants will have an interest in reaching relatively ambiguous decisions, so limiting their political responsibility.
+Flexibility decreases as everything is based on a series of interlinked compromises.
+Finally, the distance between the voter and international problems is perceived as large.

+71. At the same time, at least for EU states, parliaments can get more say over foreign policy issues which might previously have been regarded as a matter largely or wholly for the government.
 This is a result of the EC related foreign policy issues falling within existing parliamentary control mechanisms over EC law.
-For EU members, the growing legislative and supervisory powers of the directly elected European Parliament should also be borne in mind. - 71.
-As with the issue of conduct of foreign policy, Finland applies a dual system concerning EU and non-EU foreign policy matters.
-Section 44 provides that "the Government may present a statement or report to the Parliament on a matter relating to the governance of the country or its international relations".
-This is matched by Section 97.1 "The Foreign Affairs Committee of the Parliament shall receive from the Government, upon request and when otherwise necessary, reports of matters pertaining to foreign and security policy".
-Under Section 93.1 the Parliament accepts Finland's international obligations and their denouncement and decides on the bringing into force of Finland's international obligations in so far as provided in this Constitution.
-The President decides on matters of war and peace, with the consent of the Parliament."
-Section 94 provides for four categories of agreement for which parliamentary consent is necessary before Finland approves a treaty, "treaties and other international obligations that contain provisions of a legislative nature" (meaning treaties which require legislation, or involve changes in statutes), treaties which are "otherwise significant" (meaning politically significant), treaties which "otherwise require approval by the Parliament under this Constitution" (meaning concerning powers explicitly given to the Parliament, such as to approve the budget) and the denouncement of such obligations.
+For EU members, the growing legislative and supervisory powers of the directly elected European Parliament should also be borne in mind.

+72. As with the issue of conduct of foreign policy, Finland applies a dual system concerning EU and non-EU foreign policy matters.
+Section 44 provides that "the Government may present a statement or report to Parliament on a matter relating to the governance of the country or its international relations".
+This is matched by Section 97.1 "The Foreign Affairs Committee of Parliament shall receive from the Government, upon request and when otherwise necessary, reports of matters pertaining to foreign and security policy".
+Under Section 93.1 Parliament accepts Finland's international obligations and their denouncement and decides on the bringing into force of Finland's international obligations in so far as provided in this Constitution.
+The President decides on matters of war and peace, with the consent of Parliament."
+Section 94 provides for four categories of agreement for which parliamentary consent is necessary before Finland approves a treaty, "treaties and other international obligations that contain provisions of a legislative nature" (meaning treaties which require legislation, or involve changes in statutes), treaties which are "otherwise significant" (meaning politically significant), treaties which "otherwise require approval by Parliament under this Constitution" (meaning concerning powers explicitly given to Parliament, such as to approve the budget) and the denouncement of such obligations.
 Special majorities (two thirds of the votes cast) apply for treaties concerning the Constitution or an alteration of the national borders.
 A limit is placed even on Parliament's power to approve a treaty (although it will be Parliament which decides whether this rule is applicable or not) in that an international obligation "shall not endanger the democratic foundations of the Constitution".
 Finland is a dualist State, and treaties falling within the legislative area are required to be in statute form (Section 95).
 Treaties falling within presidential authority can be brought into force by the President by decree.